cube-js/cube-ui-kit/CONTRIBUTING.md

 ### Tests

 All commits that fix bugs or add features need a test.
-We use jest to write unit tests and storybook to make a visual regression tests.
+We use jest to write unit tests and storybook to make visual regression tests.